-- D) asset obligations; and - E) agreed model for local community usage. - 4.
-Approve the Chief Executive Officer to commence stage 1 design development (Football Club and Function Centre and Community Space) with the approved consultant team based on the stage 1 design development on concept option 2a. - 5.
+- D) asset obligations; and - E) agreed model for local community usage. - Approve the Chief Executive Officer to commence stage 1 design development (Football Club, Function Centre and Community Space) with the approved consultant team based on concept option 2a. - 5.
 Update Long Term Financial Plan to account for the current funding shortfall in option 2a of \$4,126,000 while additional funding is sourced. - 6.
 Request the Chief Executive Officer to present a report back to Council by December 2022 on the following: - a) A progress report on commercial negotiations with the Perth Football Club. - b) Update on stage 1 progress. - 7.
 Request the Chief Executive Officer to present a report back to Council by December 2022 that articulates the requirements of concept option 4a.